Horatio Nelson, 1st Viscount Nelson: Neapolitan campaign

-The Neapolitan Army, led by the Austrian General Karl Mack von Leiberich and supported by Nelson's fleet, retook Rome from the French in late November 1798.
+The Neapolitan Army led by Austrian General Karl Mack von Leiberich and supported by Nelson's fleet retook Rome from the French in late November 1798.
 The French regrouped outside Rome and, after being reinforced, routed the Neapolitans.
-In disarray, the Neapolitan army fled back to Naples, with the pursuing French close behind.
-Nelson hastily organised the evacuation of the Royal Family, several nobles, and British nationals—including the Hamiltons.
-The evacuation got underway on 23 December and sailed through heavy gales before reaching the safety of Palermo on 26 December.

-With the departure of the Royal Family, Naples descended into anarchy, and news reached Palermo, in January, that the French had entered the city under General Championnet and proclaimed the Parthenopaean Republic.
-Nelson was promoted to Rear-Admiral of the Red on 14 February 1799 and was occupied for several months in blockading Naples, while a popular counter-revolutionary force under Cardinal Ruffo, known as the Sanfedisti, marched to retake the city.
+In disarray, the Neapolitan army fled to Naples, with the pursuing French close behind.
+Nelson hastily organised the evacuation of the Royal Family, several nobles, and British nationals, including the Hamiltons.
+The evacuation started on 23 December and sailed through heavy gales before reaching the safety of Palermo on 26 December.
+With the departure of the Royal Family, Naples descended into anarchy, and news reached Palermo in January of the French entering the city under General Championnet and proclaiming the Parthenopaean Republic.
+Nelson was promoted to Rear-Admiral of the Red on 14 February 1799, and was occupied for several months blockading Naples, while a popular counter-revolutionary force under Cardinal Ruffo known as the Sanfedisti marched to retake the city.
 In late June, Ruffo's army entered Naples, forcing the French and their supporters to withdraw to the city's fortifications, as rioting and looting broke out amongst the ill-disciplined Neapolitan troops.

-Dismayed by the bloodshed, Ruffo agreed to a capitulation with the Jacobin forces, which allowed them safe conduct to France.
+Dismayed by the bloodshed, Ruffo agreed to a capitulation with the Jacobin forces which allowed them safe conduct to France.
 Nelson arrived off Naples on 24 June to find the treaty put into effect.
 His subsequent role is still controversial.
-Nelson, aboard Foudroyant, was outraged, and, backed by King Ferdinand IV, he insisted that the rebels must surrender unconditionally.
+Nelson, aboard Foudroyant, was outraged, and backed by King Ferdinand IV, he insisted the rebels must surrender unconditionally.
 They refused.
 Nelson appears to have relented and the Jacobin forces marched out to the awaiting transports.
 Nelson then had the transports seized.

-He took those who had surrendered under the treaty under armed guard, as well as the former Admiral Francesco Caracciolo, who had commanded the Neapolitan navy under King Ferdinand IV, but had changed sides during the brief Jacobin rule.
-Nelson ordered his trial by court-martial and refused Caracciolo's request that it be held by British officers.
+He took those who surrendered under the treaty under armed guard, as well as the former Admiral Francesco Caracciolo.
+Nelson ordered his trial by court-martial and refused Caracciolo's request for its conduct by British officers.
 Caracciolo was also not allowed to summon witnesses in his defence and was tried by royalist Neapolitan officers.
 He was sentenced to death.
 Caracciolo requested to be shot rather than hanged, but Nelson, following the wishes of Queen Maria Carolina, a close friend of Lady Hamilton, also denied this request, and even ignored the court's request to allow 24 hours for Caracciolo to prepare himself.
 Caracciolo was hanged aboard the Neapolitan frigate Minerva at 5 o'clock the same afternoon.